BasedPanda/Banking-System/README.md

 # Banking-System
-This repository contains code for a banking system in python.
+This repository contains code for a banking system in python and MySQL.